klarna/erlavro/README.md

 NOTE: There is no logical type or custom type properties based on avro 'union' type.

-`erlavro` encodes/decodes logical types as well as custom type properties but (so far) does not validate or transform the encoder/encoder input/output.
+`erlavro` encodes/decodes logical types as well as custom type properties, but (so far) does not validate or transform the encoder/encoder input/output.

-e.g. The underlying data type of 'Date' logical type is 'int', in a perfect word, the encoder should accept `{Y, M, D}` as input and the decoder should transform the integer back to `{Y, M, D}` --- but this is not supported so far.
+e.g. The underlying data type of 'Date' logical type is 'int', in a perfect world, the encoder should accept `{Y, M, D}` as input and the decoder should transform the integer back to `{Y, M, D}` --- but this is not supported so far.